Triggers

 When we use this setting, we also get the option to pick a label and choose which social accounts should be selected for this draft.

-Notice the Trigger URL that FeedHive created for you.
 You can now send POST requests to this URL with the post content and other variables.

 A draft using a template